nechnif/neftox/README.md

 This tool is designed to combine the best from two worlds: The freedom and flexibility of web designing, with the possibilities of scientific document typesetting tools.

+This is how it works: Basically, neftox creates a "website" (without being on the web of course) based on the user's input, see `tutorial/parse/output.html`.
+Then it takes screenshots of this website in the background, splitting it into individual images, see `tutorial/parse/output_<>.jpg`, which are then converted to a PDF, see `tutorial/tutorial.pdf`.

 ### Prerequisites